Your Guide to Florida Gun Laws

 • Flechette shells

 It is a third-degree felony to manufacture, sell, deliver, or offer any of these prohibited types of ammunition for sale.
 Even having these loaded in a firearm can mean a felony of the third degree.
-It is illegal to simply possess these ammunition types in Florida.
+However, it is not illegal to simply possess these ammunition types in Florida.

 What are BB gun laws in Florida?